 50% payment is required at the onset of inspection or contract completion for IRS Estate Tax appraisals, with the remainder required prior to report delivery.

 Reports will be delivered using Dropbox or small usb jump drive whichever is preferred.
 If a printed report is requested, then printing fees will apply.
 When the report is printed, it is printed in color, bound and presents professionally.
-All appraisal documents sent have tracking.
+All appraisal documents mailed have tracking.
 Overnight requests will require overnight charges.

 A formal contract will be signed and delivered at or prior to the onset of the inspection process when requested, preferred, or Art of Estates appraisal service bid will act as the guiding light for the overall appraisal process.
 Often times appraisal contracts are involved with our larger appraisal projects.